aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-word/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to WORD" h2="Transform EMAIL to WORD within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to WORD.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming an email file format to another format.
+For example, you may need to convert an EMAIL file format to HTML.

+<h2>How Aspose.Total helps for email to word conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that helps developers to work with various file formats.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert EMAIL file format to HTML and then export HTML to WORD.
+Aspose.Email for C++ API provides the capability to convert EMAIL file format to HTML.
+It supports various email file formats such as MSG, EML, EMLX, MHTML, and Outlook PST.
+Aspose.Words for C++ API provides the capability to export HTML to WORD.
+It supports various document file formats such as DOC, DOCX, ODT, RTF, and HTML.

+Using Aspose.Total for C++ package, you can easily convert EMAIL file format to HTML and then export HTML to WORD.
+It is a simple and efficient way to add email conversion features inside your applications.
+Moreover, Aspose.Total for C++ package also provides other APIs to work with various file formats such as PDF, Excel, PowerPoint, and Barcode.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}